Brett Kavanaugh: Abortion

 In December 2018, as a swing vote, Kavanaugh joined Roberts and the Court's four more liberal justices to decline to hear cases brought by Louisiana and Kansas, which sought to block women from choosing to receive Medicaid-funded medical care from Planned Parenthood clinics.
 Two lower appeals courts had ruled that the federal law creating Medicaid protects patients' rights to choose any provider which is "qualified to perform" the needed services.

 In February 2019, Kavanaugh joined three of his conservative colleagues in voting to reject a stay of a Louisiana law to restrict abortion.
 He issued his own dissenting opinion.
 CNBC reported that "Kavanaugh agreed [with three conservative justices], but wrote separately that he would be open to reconsidering the legality of the law if the dire warnings from abortion rights groups materialized."
 The Supreme Court decided this case, June Medical Services L. L. C. v.
 Russo, on June 29, 2020, striking down Louisiana's requirement for abortion providers to hold hospital admitting privileges.
 Kavanaugh dissented.
 In September 2021, by a 5–4 vote, the Court declined an emergency petition to temporarily block enforcement of the Texas Heartbeat Act, which bans nearly all abortions after six weeks of pregnancy.
 Kavanaugh was in the majority, joined by Thomas, Alito, Gorsuch, and Barrett.
 In June 2022, in Dobbs v.
 Jackson Women's Health Organization, Kavanaugh joined the same four justices in voting to completely overturn Roe v.
 Wade and Planned Parenthood v.
 Casey.
+Kavanaugh later wrote the opinion of the court in FDA v.
+Alliance for Hippocratic Medicine, ruling that AHM could not sue to prevent the Food and Drug Administration's approval of the abortion pill mifepristone without demonstrating that the drug's availability had caused them personal harm.

 Capital punishment

 Also in February, Kavanaugh was part of the majority in decisions relating to the death penalty.
 On February 7, 2019, he was part of the majority in a 5–4 decision rejecting a Muslim prisoner's request to delay his execution in order to have an imam present.
 On February 19, 2019, Kavanaugh joined Roberts and the Court's four liberal justices in a 6–3 decision blocking the execution of a man with an "intellectual disability" in Texas.
 In January 2022, he voted with the majority in a 5–4 decision to allow an execution to proceed in Alabama.
+In 2023 Kavanaugh wrote the majority opinion in Reed v.
+Goertz, ruling that Texas death row inmate Rodney Reed could seek DNA testing on evidence in his case despite the state's statute of limitations on such testing.